Real Life Dexter: How to Become a Blood Spatter Analyst

 Like Dexter, blood spatter analysts are a type of forensic scientist that focuses on the blood portion of a crime.
 In the show, Dexter usually only needs to be at a crime scene if blood was found, and the real-life position is similar.
 Like a real blood spatter analyst, Dexter is sometimes at the scene of a crime collecting blood samples, sometimes sitting in a lab looking at a screen of data or even testifying in court as an expert to solve various crimes.

-Real blood spatter analysts play a huge role by testifying in court to deliver criminal justice, such as in the recent manslaughter case of Beverly Littlecrow.
+Real blood spatter analysts play a huge role by testifying in court to deliver criminal justice, such as in a past manslaughter case of Beverly Littlecrow.
 According to Saskatoon Star Phoenix, blood spatter analysts’ testimony directly linked killers to the fatal head injury of an Arizona woman.
 Experts discovered the amount of force and murder weapon used based on the blood at the crime scene, and were able to prove the killer’s story false, leading to a conviction.

 However, the job also entails working long, irregular hours and spending a lot of time around potentially hazardous materials, such as body fluids carrying disease.
 Sometimes, bloodstain experts go on to work in the private sector as contractors or experts for private attorneys to mitigate these risks and potentially earn more money.